horhof/Ainsley/terms.md

 # Terms

-A term is a set of one or more pieces of data coming in or going out of an interface.
+A term is a pieces of data coming in or going out of an interface.
 When coming in, the terms are method parameters; when going out, the terms are return values.

 There are different styles for: